…so their marketing doesn’t connect with people – and they don’t bring in new customers.

 It means that people want to put your stickers on their car because you’ve created a following.
 It means that your message is clear and make sense.
 We take the extra time to make sure that all of this is working together.

-With a careful, crafted plan, we can help you take over the world… figuratively, of course.
+With a careful, crafted plan, this little Colorado branding agency can help you take over the world… figuratively, of course.
 In a business sense.
 Yeah.

 Would you trust a life coach that had a messy, unorganized website?
 Would you trust a web development company that had broken links on their homepage?
 Have you ever been to Chad’s on Simms?
 I just learned that they closed!
 The outside of the restaurant looks classy.
 The inside was run-down.
 So much for date night.